louis23412/signalEngine/README.md

 # NeuralSignalEngine

 ## Overview
-NeuralSignalEngine is a JavaScript-based tool for generating simulated trading signals using an ensemble of transformer neural networks and technical indicators.
+NeuralSignalEngine is a JavaScript-based tool for generating simulated trading signals using an ensemble of 64 shallow transformer neural networks, collectively named `HiveMind`, alongside technical indicators and Q-learning.
 It processes financial market candlestick data to compute indicators, train its model, and produce buy/hold signals with confidence levels, target prices, and stop-loss levels.
 All trades are simulated and not executed in real markets.

 ## Features
-- **Transformer Ensemble**: Uses five transformer models with multi-head attention for robust signal prediction.
+- **HiveMind Ensemble**: Employs 64 shallow transformer models with multi-head attention, collaborating via weight sharing to predict robust trading signals.
-- **Technical Indicators**: Calculates RSI, MACD, ATR, and volume metrics for market analysis.
+- **Technical Indicators**: Calculates RSI, MACD, ATR, and volume Z-score for comprehensive market analysis.
 - **Q-Learning**: Optimizes trading decisions using a Q-table based on historical patterns.
-- **SQLite Database**: Stores transformer parameters, trading patterns, simulated trades, and candlestick data for persistence across sessions.
+- **SQLite Database**: Persists `HiveMind` parameters, trading patterns, simulated trades, and candlestick data across sessions.
-- **Dynamic Thresholding**: Adapts confidence thresholds based on market volatility.
+- **Dynamic Thresholding**: Adapts confidence thresholds based on market volatility and conditions.

 ## Requirements
 - **Node.js**: Version 16 or higher.